ReinaKousaka/COMS6998_Docker-Kubernetes/README.md

 ### Overview

-This is the Assignment 3 for course COMS6998: Cloud Computing and Big Data at Columbia University.
+This is the Assignment 3 for course COMS6998: Cloud Computing and Big Data at Columbia University.  <br>
 The task is to deploy a web application on Kubernetes using Docker containers.
+Details can be found in this [PDF](/Assignment%203.pdf)

 ### Workflow